suanthuy/learning-note/English/TOEIC Speaking/Toeic Speaking - LG Innotek/Attention Note.md

 3. Stop speaking when encountering unknown words
 	- Using other words with the same or close meaning
 	- Describe unknown words in an indirect way
+4. Fail to give your own opinion
+	- Remember the answer structure: opening - main idea - conclusion.